aquaproj/aquaproj.github.io/docs/reference/registry-config/pypi-package.md

 :::

-## Add new pypi packages to Standard Registry
+## How to add new pypi packages to Standard Registry

 Please send a pull request to https://github.com/aquaproj/aqua-registry .
 Package names must be `pypi.org/<pypi package name>`.